Trademark lawyer and trusted advocate

-Reagan is an articling student in Smart & Biggar’s Toronto office.
-He comes to the firm as a former director in the civil service and recipient of the Premier’s Award for Excellence in Public Service.
-His career achievements include work on major constitutional files before the Supreme Court of Canada, the passage of over 30 pieces of new or amended legislation, and the management of stakeholder relations on a multi-billion dollar portfolio of public infrastructure assets.
+As a former director in the civil service Reagan was involved in major constitutional files before the Supreme Court of Canada, the passage of over 30 pieces of new or amended legislation, and the management of stakeholder relations on a multi-billion-dollar portfolio of public infrastructure assets.
+In this role he was recognized with the Premier’s Award for Excellence in Public Service.

 Reagan is the former editor-in-chief of the Dalhousie Journal of Legal Studies, the author of numerous published works and the recipient of more than a dozen awards, including in intellectual property and administrative law.